GastonLagaffe2013/Covid-19-Classifier/README.md

 # Covid-19-Classifier
 Classify COVID-19 CT images using ResNeXt and other networks

 I have used the data given at https://github.com/UCSD-AI4H/COVID-CT to train a neural network.
+All images go into one single directoy (./images).
+The true information is stored in the csv files for training and validation

 After 300 Epochs, the accuracy was above 98% with a confidence of > 95%.

 Accuracy was calculated by counting the True Positve as well as the True Negative classifications and divide the sum by the total number of images calssified.